Abel-Solutions/Abel.Dynamics.PluginTools/readme.md

-# Dynamocs
+# Abel Dynamics Plug-in Tools

-Dynamocs is a suite of tools for developing and testing Dynamics plug-ins.
+Abel Dynamics Plug-in Tools is a suite of tools for developing and testing Dynamics plug-ins.

 ## Base class for plug-ins